Cloud-Code-AI/kaizen/README.md

 ## Contact

-If you have any questions or need further assistance, please feel free to reach out to us at support@cloudcode.ai.
+If you have any questions or need further assistance, please feel free to contact us at support@cloudcode.ai.